Our green garden

 - Desmond Tutu, Nobel Peace Prize winner

 Our green garden supplies us with a pile of food; it is incredible just how much we are able to share with others.
-Can you imagine trying to eat 150 butternut or thousands of peppadews?
+Can you imagine trying to eat 150 butternut and thousands of peppadews?

 Just this week a third of a ton of non-GM maize will be arriving; our honey will be part of the trade.
 There should be enough unrefined starch for both us and the hens for a whole year, counting on another mealie crop next summer.